printdotio/printio-android-sdk/docs/SDK_REFERENCE.md

 &nbsp;
 #### > Set cancel button visibility

-Sets visibility of cancel button in title bar.
+Sets the visibility of cancel button in title bar.
 When clicked SDK will return control to the host activity.

 Default value is `false` (hidden).
 ```java